 While the header helps guests access the webinar, the remaining body content encourages the reader to register for other Zoom webinars.

-Kiwi Health - Quick Reminder with Visual Cue
+Kiwi Wealth - Quick Reminder with Visual Cue

 This email takes seconds to read.
 It gives readers a few key things: webinar location, webinar time, and the speakers.
 Images of the speakers are featured in the email for a quick, visceral reminder of what they signed up for (and are likely interested in).